Communication Disorders Overview

-The Master of Science (MS) in Communication Disorders education program at Mercy College is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.
+The Master of Science (MS) in Communication Disorders education program at Mercy University is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.

 Contact the Communication Disorders Program

 Frequently Asked Questions

 Students will learn about diagnostic testing and treatment techniques in a variety of pediatric and adult communication disorders through both observations and classwork.
-Some undergraduate students are selected to provide speech and language therapy in the Mercy College Speech and Hearing Center.
+Some undergraduate students are selected to provide speech and language therapy in the Mercy University Speech and Hearing Center.

 Full-time students can complete the 120-credit degree program in four years.